-OK, I’m a crank.
-I like Facebook.
-I really do.
+OK, I’m a crank: I really don’t like Facebook.
 But one of the things I hate about it is how all up-in-arms people get about nothing.

 Today, I got Yet Another “invitation” to join a group to protest Facebook’s plans to start charging for using the service — the variant I got was “NO!
 I WILL NOT PAY $3.99/MONTH TO USE FACEBOOK STARTING JULY 9, 2010!
 JOIN.”